hmcts/nfdiv-discovery-documentation/as-is.md

 ### Model

-There is not Java definition of the CCD model so case data is handled with HashMaps.
+There is no Java definition of the CCD model so case data is handled with HashMaps.

 ### State transitions